Château de Roquefixade

 The Château de Roquefixade is a ruined castle built on a cliff overlooking the village of Roquefixade, situated 8 km (5 miles) west of Lavelanet French département of Ariège.

 There are records of a castle on the site going back to 1180, though the present ruins are more modern.
 While marketed in the tourist industry as one of the so-called Cathar castles, the ruins are later than this.
 Despite this, the site did provide a place of refuge for the Cathars at the time of the Albigensian Crusade.

 A natural cleft in the cliff face has been filled in by an arch supported by ramparts.
 This cleft is the origin of the name of the village, and later the castle: roca fisada (fissured rock) in Catalan.
 The remains of the castle walls cling to the rock, originally circling an impressive keep built at the highest point of the site.
+The trek to Roquefixade Castle is marked and takes around 25 minutes beginning at Roquefixade village square.